-- Scientific and technical merit of the proposed project as determined by scientific peer review. - Availability of funds. - Relevance of the proposed project to program priorities. - Proposed scope of epilepsy risk factors and epilepsy types to assess (complexity, quantity, source).
+- Scientific and technical merit of the proposed project as determined by scientific peer review. - Availability of funds. - Relevance of the proposed project to program priorities.

 Review of risk posed by applicants.

 Prior to making a Federal award, CDC is required by 31 U.S.C.
 3321 and 41 U.S.C.
 2313 to review information available through any OMB-designated repositories of government-wide eligibility qualification or financial integrity information as appropriate.
 See also suspension and debarment requirements at 2 CFR parts 180 and 376.